mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 ## Simulated datasets
 This folder contains the genome assemblies of 7 S. cerevisiae and 5 S. paradoxus strains modified to contain synthetic telomeres of known length.
 The original genome assemblies were part of another study (https://yjx1217.github.io/Yeast_PacBio_2016/welcome/).
 The list of synthetic telomeres which have been used for replacement is contained in the file "Synthetic_telomeric_repeats.fa".

-## Mapping LOH and introgressions’ boundaries
+## Telomere length estimation pipeline
-This folder contains all files and scripts needed to reproduce the analyses performed in the corresponding paragraph of the paper, as well as final pan-introgression maps and LOH tables resulting from this analysis.
+This folder contains all files and scripts needed to estimate telomere length from whole genome sequencing data (WGS).

 Files and scripts needed to reproduce the analyses are contained in the subfolders "Base files" and "Source code", respectively.
 "Base files" contains the *S. cerevisiae* (DBVPG6765.genome.fa) and *S. paradoxus* (CBS432.genome.fa) reference genomes used in this paragraph of the manuscript, their subtelomeric coordinates (DBVPG6765.subtel.txt and CBS432.subtel.txt) and a list of reliable markers (DBVPG6765_CBS432_LOHmarkers.txt) used to define loss-of-heterozygosity (LOH) regions in the living ancestor and introgression regions in the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades.